 AIR FILTER.
 Make sure your air filter is in good condition.
 Check air box bleed screw is working correctly and you can remove easily.
-A better drain screw is available from Gary.
-An excellent mod is to use an old tyre valve, drill the valve hole as big as possible and fit to the side/bottom of the air box.
 Attach some clear pipe and block the end.
 This is excellent if conditions are bad as you can see if water is in the air box without removing the air filter.
 It is tricky to make but very worthwhile.

-EVO: Seal any holes where water and mud can come from the rear wheel and also where the silencer connects to the sub frame.
+Evo.
+Seal any holes where water and mud can come from the rear wheel and also where the silencer connects to the sub frame.
 We have also used the foam shown in the diagram for 5+ years now.
 This will prevent water from the front wheel finding its way into the air box, which happens when you ride down the tracks.
 This is where most water enters the air box.
 Do NOT use normal foam or seal with tape as the air box must breathe.
 This is reticulated foam which allows the air box to breathe as it has air pockets running through the foam but will stop water from entering the air box.
-This is available from us already cut to shape.
-Tape the air box lid to ensure water cannot find its way in.
+This is available from us already cut to shape - £6.00.
 The bike can breathe through the vents in the rear fender but the blue foam will stop water/mud from getting to the air filter.
+We also run sikoflex/tiger seal "silicone does not stick" down the left and right subframe, spray the bottom of your rear fender so the silicon sticks to the subframe and not the fender.
+This makes a really good seal where the fender seals against the sub frame.
+Also tape the air box LID to prevent any water passing through.

-Evo 2013-17
+Evo 2013-19